0xDigimon/Intelligent-Mobile-Robot-IMR/README.md

 cd ~/catkin_ws
 catkin_make
 ```
-if you found any errors with catkin make, make sure you have installed the Suitable package with
+if you found any errors with catkin make, make sure you have installed the compatible package with
 ```
 sudo apt install ros-melodic-yourpackage
 ```